wedwu/dashboard/README.md

 id ======> link
 ```

-So your JSON describes edges such as:
+So the JSON describes edges such as:

 ```
 (plc-1-c ==> message-server-1)